AuReMe/metage2metabo/docs/tutorial.rst

         --- Logs written in output_directory//m2m_mincom.log ---

     This output gives the result of minimal community selection.
 It means that for producing the 119 metabolic targets, a minimum of 13 bacteria out of the 17 is required.
 One example of such minimal community is given.
 In addition, the whole space of solution is studied.
-All bacteria (17) occur in at least one minimal community (keystone species).
+All bacteria (17) occur in at least one minimal community (key species).
 Finally, the intersection gives the following information: a set of 12 bacteria occurs in each minimal communtity.
 This means that these 12 bacteria are needed in any case (essential symbionts), and that any of the remaining 5 bacteria (alternative symbionts) can complete the missing function(s).
 * files outputs
     * As for other commands, a json file with the results is produced in ``output_directory/community_analysis/comm_scopes.json``, together with logs at the root of the results directory.